 In the standard view, the map can be panned by click on the minimap.
-In the ISO view, there is a marker showing the viewing direction.

 4.14.
 MAP SCROLLING AND ZOOMING

 The map can be scrolled to a location with a mouse right-click or with the keyboard arrow keys.
 Hold the mouse middle-button to pan the map.